iavorskyi/my-docs/convention.md

 ```

 \<first line\>: here we introduce the type from the defined options below, optionally specify a scope(domain), and shortly describe the changes in this commit
-+ must be no lnger than 100 symbols
++ must be no longer than 72 symbols
++ subject - capitalized
-+ if this is final squashed commit with merging to main brunch, must contain link to PR (ex. #45)
++ if this is finally squashed commit with merging to the main branch, must contain reference to PR (ex. #45)
   #### Variants of types:
 - **fix:** a commit of the type fix patches a bug in your codebase (this correlates with PATCH in Semantic Versioning)
 - **feat:** a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in Semantic Versioning)